Skip to content

 Detectability: Hard

 Exploiting an improperly offboarded NHI greatly depends on context.
-Considering the case of an inside threat, it’s quite simple to identify what necessary credentials are needed to exploit the improperly offboarded identity.
-The current capabilities of offboarding NHIs, such as service accounts, are lackluster, and organizations rarely use existing possibilities.
-Thus, many NHIs are not properly offboarded after they are no longer needed or once the original owner has left.
+Considering the case of an inside threat or lateral movement, it’s quite simple to identify what necessary credentials are needed to exploit the improperly offboarded identity.
+The current offboarding capabilities for NHIs (such as service accounts) are inadequate, and organizations seldom utilize available options.
+As a result, many NHIs remain active long after they are no longer needed or after the original owner departs.

-Security teams are lacking tools to detect old NHIs that were not properly offboarded.
-Existing techniques of detecting such NHIs rely on incomplete information that takes a long time to compile.
+Security teams lack effective tools to identify NHIs that are no longer used and were not properly offboarded.
+Current detection methods rely on incomplete information that takes a long time to compile and analyze.

-Due to the deep insight a potential inside threat has of the organization, exploiting improperly offboarded NHIs could lead to compromise of critical systems, exfiltration of sensitive data and usage of advanced persistence methods.
+Because insiders often have deep knowledge of an organization, exploiting improperly offboarded NHIs could lead to compromise of critical systems, exfiltration of sensitive data and usage of advanced persistence methods.

 Description